111 Things to Be Thankful For This Year

-2. Gilmore Girls is now streaming on Netflix (and Friends is on the way!).
+2. Gilmore Girls streams on Netflix (and the much anticipated revival, Gilmore Girls: A Year in the Life is on the way!).

 3. Your parents—because no matter how old you are, they can still solve any problem.